 And there’s a lot more information in there besides these important factors.

 The Content Editor is another powerful feature that lets you write directly on the tool’s editor and see, in real-time, how your content compares to your competitor’s content.
 As you write or edit the document, Surfer SEO shows you the changes you need to make to the word count, keyword instance, and other factors.
-Documents can be shared with collaborators or writers without having to buy another plan or creating logins.
+Documents can be shared with collaborators or writers without having to buy another plan or create logins.
 It’s a very powerful tool for content writers and one of the best SEO content tools available.